 The following oh-so-beautifully-designed (=sarcasm) infographic outlines my formula for a quick homemade dressing and the ingredients I draw from to create one:

 Generally the magic ratio of oil to vinegar is 3:1.
 This matters more if you’re making a big jar of dressing to keep on hand, but it’s a good ratio to shoot for in smaller batches too.
 Many people use way more vinegar than oil.
-The oil is what brings the luxurious richness to your salad, so while I agree it might not be smart to glug it on, using a little dressing prepared in the right ratio will bring out the best in your greens.
+The oil is what brings the luxurious richness to your salad and some healthy fats to your diet, so while I agree it might not be smart to glug it on, using a little dressing prepared in the right ratio will bring out the best in your greens and your health.
 Another good rule of thumb is to use 1 tablespoon of dressing for 1.5 cups of greens.
 You don’t want a soggy salad, and remember you can always add more after your first round of tossing.
 So if you have 6 cups of greens, that’s about a quarter cup of dressing.

 I’ll also add that I often use garlic powder instead of raw garlic because I don’t like any meal that sticks with me all afternoon.
 However, I totally agree that raw garlic gives a salad dressing an extra layer of delicious!
 I save it for fancy dinner parties.